ChahineBendjeddou/Dicee/README.md

 A new Flutter project.

-## Getting Started
+## About Project

-This project is a starting point for a Flutter application.
+This project is one of the first Flutter application i build with Dr Angela's Udemy course.

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/dicee-demo.gif)